“When love beckons to you, follow it.” Khalil Gibran

 To live a purposeful life, all we need to do is just be.
 Allow life to breathe through your body and mold you naturally into what you were always meant to be.
 Surrender and immerse yourself fully, completely and passionately into being.
 This is an experiential process of living that is often invisible to our immediate eyesight and human understanding for its “results” – but it is all we ever needed to do anyway.

 Devote yourself to life, not just partly and not just when it’s easy or convenient.
 Devote yourself completely, absolutely, passionately, wholebodily and wholeheartedly, and don’t hold back.
-This is your precious life and it took you a long time to come into this body, be grateful.
+Love others and you will inevitably live a purposeful life.

 And wherever love beckons you to go, you must follow it.
 It’s your heart calling the souls of your feet and hands.